mbeutel/intervals/README.md

 assert(!interval{ 0., 2. }.encloses(interval{ -1., 1. }));
 ```
 An interval `Y = interval{ a, b }` *matches* another interval `Z = interval{ c, d }` if the endpoints
-of the intervals match exactly, c = a ∧ d = b, which can be checked with the member function `Y.matches()`:
+of the intervals match exactly, 𝑐 = 𝑎 ∧ 𝑑 = 𝑏, which can be checked with the member function `Y.matches()`:
 ```c++
 assert(!interval{ 0., 3. }.matches(0.));
 assert(interval{ 0., 3. }.matches(interval{ 0., 3. }));